 Then, in 1920, the price of gold plummeted.
 To increase their profits and not to “keep the mines in production” as the Chamber of Mines alleged, they fired 10,000 white miners, replacing them with cheaper non-white labor.
-This meant that with one blow, (for half of the remaining white workforce of only 20,000,) mine bosses crushed their hope to earn an income in this country.
+This meant that with one blow, mine bosses crushed their hope to earn a living in this country.
 To add insult to injury, this was done even before South Africans could begin to recover from the flattening foot of Great Britain, which tramped them to pieces during the ‘Boer’ War only twenty years ago.

 While this drastic reduction in white labor seemed to benefit non-white workers financially, it was really all about extorting higher and higher profits from desperately poor, extremely hard working men of all races.
 Needless to say, by castrating whites financially in favor of very cheap non-white labor, the Chamber of Mines recklessly fanned the miners’ smoldering resentment of mine management, as well as the racism between the many competing workers.

-What happened next, was merely a matter of survival for a severely abused minority of struggling workers, who have been looking down the bottomless shaft of starvation for much too long.
+What happened next was merely a matter of survival for a severely abused minority of struggling workers, who have been looking down the bottomless shaft of starvation for much too long.
 Still, by grasping at straws, the miners played right into the hands of clever clandestine forces.
-The greedy politicians and billionaire industrialists of the young South Africa were actually using this “time of suffering” to infect the minds of the population with more racial germs.
+The greedy politicians and billionaire industrialists of the young South Africa were actually using this “time of suffering” to infect the minds of the population with more racial germs, fuelled by communism.

 The clambering for jobs escalated immensely and made them all hungry for war.